MLSA-Mehran-UET/Your-First-Open-Source-Contribution/CONTRIBUTING.md

-<h2 style="text-align: center;"> <a href="https://mlsacontributor.herokuapp.com/" target="_blank">MLSA MUET Student Club Contributors</a></h2>

-### A web page that shows details of all the contributors, projects and owners for MLSA Student Club Open Source Community

-## First Contribution

-- Are you new to open source project?
-- Do you want to make open source contribution?
-- Can't find a beginner's project to contribute

-Don't worry you are at perfect place.
-This is simple project you just have to add yourself as contributor by adding your name in `contributors.json` file.
-Still can't get it don't worry below is step by step guide to help you make your first contribution.

 ## How to contribute

 Here you will learn how you can contribute to this project and can make your first contribution